Chia-Network/chia-docs/docs/reference-client/node-syncing.md

 slug: /node-syncing
 ---

-Port forwarding port 8444 can solve many sync issues and it helps improve Chia's network health.
+Forwarding port 8444 can solve many sync issues and it also helps improve Chia's overall network health.

-Port 8444 is the [port](https://en.wikipedia.org/wiki/Port_%28computer_networking%29) through which other Chia computers can communicate with your PC.
-When you set up port forwarding on port 8444, the Chia software on your computer can quickly talk to other PCs, link up, and start downloading and syncing with the Chia blockchain.
+Port 8444 is the [port](https://en.wikipedia.org/wiki/Port_%28computer_networking%29) through which other Chia nodes can communicate with your node.
+When you set up port forwarding on port 8444, the Chia software on your computer can easily communicate with other nodes and sync the Chia blockchain faster.

 The network is undergoing rapid growth and expansion.
-Many of the newly arrived Chia peers (computers) do not open up port 8444.
-It makes it very hard for the network.
-So please port forward on port 8444!
+Many newly arriving Chia nodes do not open port 8444, resulting in additional stress to the network.
+Therefore, it is strongly recommended that you enable port forwarding.

-Use [this port checker](https://portchecker.co/) to check if your router's port 8444 is closed.
+Use [this port checker](https://portchecker.co/) to check if you have port forwarding configured correctly.

 # What to Do

 Port forwarding is done on your router.
 How you set it up depends on your router's make and model.
 Look through your router's manual or just search for "`<your router name and model>` how to port forward" to get started.

-When you port forward you want to allow outside IP addresses to connect to your main node (computer) through port 8444 to the Chia software.
+When you enable port forwarding, you are allowing any system on the Internet to connect to your Chia node through port 8444 to the Chia software.

 ## Port Forwarding Settings